Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/configuration/configuration-api-reference.md

 ## Using a bundled file configuration

-You can also choose to include a bundled JSON configuration file in your app package to replace or complement by using the [Configure with Launch App ID](./#configure-with-launch-app-id) approach.
+You may choose to include a bundled JSON configuration file in your app package to either replace or complement the configuration downloaded via the [Configure with Launch App ID](./#configure-with-launch-app-id) approach.

 To download the JSON configuration file, use the following URL: